gvwilson/thirdbit/src/fiction/iffy/index.md

 "I can't go inside the ring,"
 Doctor Johel said testily.
-"It'll tear my mods right out of my head."
+"The field will tear my mods right out of my head."

 Captain Kerse grunted,
 stepped back into the ring,